 - First Quadrant: Urgent and important (tasks to complete immediately) – these are 'do first' tasks that are vital to deal with as soon as possible.
 They’re usually last-minute requests that arise due to unforeseen circumstances.
 Generally, tasks like this should be completed immediately or on the same day.
 Examples include covering a project for a sick colleague or dealing with an unforeseen emergency, such as a supply chain disruption.

-- Second Quadrant: Important, but not urgent (tasks to schedule for later) – these are long-term goals/tasks that are important, but don’t have a particularly firm deadline, so you can schedule them for completion later.
-Examples include gaining a professional qualification or planning for long-term business target, such as budget reduction.
+- Second Quadrant: Important, but not urgent (tasks to schedule for later) – these are long-term goals/tasks that are important but don’t have a particularly firm deadline, so you can schedule them for completion later.
+Examples include gaining a professional qualification or planning for long-term business targets, such as budget reduction.

 - Third Quadrant: Urgent, but not important (tasks to delegate to someone else) – these tasks need to be completed immediately, but they may not be important enough to require your attention, which means that they can be delegated to other members of your team.
 Examples include routine work or lengthy meetings/phone calls without a clear purpose.

 - Fourth Quadrant: Neither urgent nor important (tasks to eliminate) – these tasks are a distraction and should be avoided if possible.
 In many cases, you can simply ignore or cancel these types of tasks.
 Examples include social activities or unnecessarily long tea/coffee breaks.

 Put simply, using the Eisenhower Box can help you visualise your tasks within the context of importance and urgency.
 When you start thinking about your workload in these terms, it’s much easier to ensure that the most important tasks get prioritised and completed as quickly as possible.

 How do you distinguish between urgency and importance?